wikimedia/pywikibot/tests/README.rst

 =====================

 **PYWIKIBOT_TEST_GUI**
   Enable :mod:`tests.gui_tests`.
-Used for Appveyor tests.
-Github actions would fail due to ``couldn't connect to display ":1.0"`` error.
+Used for AppVeyor tests.
+GitHub actions would fail due to ``couldn't connect to display ":1.0"`` error.
 Set this environment variable to run this test locally::